attakei/sphinx-revealjs/doc/directives.rst

    Inject ``fragment`` attribute into objects.
    Referer to `"Fragments" from Reveal.js <https://revealjs.com/fragments/>`_

+   You can see `demo <https://attakei.github.io/sphinx-revealjs/en/#/5/1>`_ to know usage.

+   .. rst:directive:option:: custom-effect
+      :type: string

+      When it is set, inject as custom class.
+      You can customize behavior of fragments transitions with CSS.

    Example:

    Write block as directive that you want to present as fragments.